 The SIM card may require a cleaning.
 Dirt or grime may have accumulated on the SIM contact point after years of use.
 Carefully eject the SIM card and clean the golden part with a soft cloth.
 Then insert it back into the SIM tray.
 Restart the iPhone and this should possibly fix the SIM not provisioned error.

-When none of the above troubleshooting tips are working, you should contact the customer support of your service provider.
-If your phone cannot make calls, you can use social media handles to reach out to the tech support team of your service provider.
+When none of the above troubleshooting tips work, you should contact your service providerโs customer support.
+If your phone cannot make calls, you can use social media handles to contact your service providerโs tech support team.

 When a support executive is connected to you, explain the issue to him.
-Then follow the possible solution he will offer in fixing the SIM not provisioned error on your iPhone.
+Then, follow the possible solution he offers to fix the SIM not provisioned error on your iPhone.

 Wrapping Up

-I hope these troubleshooting tips will suffice in helping you fix the SIM not provisioned error in your iPhone.
-A SIM card is very important to make calls, use the internet and enjoy other important telecom services.
-So, the problem should be fixed at the earliest.
+I hope these troubleshooting tips will help you fix the SIM not provisioned error in your iPhone.
+A SIM card is very important for making calls, using the internet, and enjoying other important telecom services, so the problem should be fixed as soon as possible.